rw1423/point-process-simulation/README.md

 Project Overview

 This repository contains the materials and final results of my Year 1 individual project.
 The main focus of this project is to compare two methods of point process simulation: thinning and interval.
-These methods are used to solve a specific problem, and their performance is analyzed through different metrics.

 Files in the Repository